mdsol/head_chef/README.md

 ```

 ###sync
-`sync` local Berksfile's cookbook version constraints with Chef Environment.
+`sync` local `Berksfile`'s cookbook version constraints with Chef Environment.

 **The Chef Environment will be created if it does not exist.**

-`sync` will also ensure all cookbooks in the environment are present on Chef Server, and that the cookbooks contain the correct content for their version.
+`sync` ensures all cookbooks in the environment are present on Chef Server, and are identical to the source specified in the `Berksfile`, minus files specified via `chefignore`.

 ```
 $ head-chef env sync
 ```

-A conflict will arise when a cookbook to be uploaded matches a cookbook on Chef Server in version number, but the cookbooks do not have the same content.
+A conflict will arise when a cookbook to be uploaded matches a cookbook on Chef Server in version number, but does not have the same content.
 In general, conflicts will arise when a cookbook has been updated, but the version number was not changed.
 More often than not, this should be resolved by simply updating the cookbook version number, however, the force option can be used to overwrite the remote cookbook on Chef Server with the local version of the cookbook.
 This should only be used in exceptional circumstances.

 ```
 $ head-chef env sync --force